symbol/symbol-docs/source/guides/multisig/creating-a-multisig-account.rst

         :end-before: /* end block 01 */

 2. Create a :ref:`MultisigAccountModificationTransaction <multisig-account-modification-transaction>` to convert the shared account into a multisig account.
-As you want to create a 1-of-2 multisig account, set the minimum signatures required to ``1``.
+Since we want to create a 1-of-2 multisig account, let's set the minimum required signatures to ``1``.

 .. example-code::